tmytek/tlkcore-examples/examples/C_Cpp/examples/README.md

         * BBox antenna table -> **AAKIT_{AAKitName}.csv**
     2. example/config/
         * **device.conf**, it mentions the device infomations for Beamform & UD.
-          * <u>Beamform devices</u> with SN as key then includes AAKIT name and the path to beam configruation.
+          * *Beamform devices* with SN as key then includes AAKIT name and the path to beam configruation.
-          * <u>UD devices</u> only includes SN as key then includes STATE with json format.
+          * *UD devices* only includes SN as key then includes STATE with json format.
         * [FBS] **Beam configuration file**, i.g.
 CustomBatchBeams_D2230E058-28.csv.
 You can edit/pre-config it via Office-like software or any text editor, no matter what it is config to one of below options:
            * A whole beam (BeamType=0)
              * beam_db: gain with float type, please DO NOT exceed the DR (dynamic range).